steamship-core/python-client/docs/data/tags.rst

 Tags
 ~~~~

-Steamship uses Tags to represent all commentary about text.
+Steamship uses Tags to represent all commentary about content.

 - The intent of a chat message
 - The embedding of a sentence
 - The sentiment of a phase
-- THe markdown semantics of a region of text
+- The markdown semantics of a region of text

-Steamship Files and Blocks are mostly semantics-free containers.
+- Identified object regions of an image

-Tags are where all the action is.
+Steamship Files and Blocks contain content.
+Tags hold all data **about** the content.

 The full :py:class:`Tag PyDoc spec is here<steamship.data.tags.tag.Tag>`, but it's useful to look at a summarized version: